 Quinn Mallory on Sliders went from being a likable boy genius in the first two seasons to a cardboard action hero who had a different girl each week from Season 3 onward.
 He also didn't seem particularly concerned that Arturo (a father figure) was killed in front of him or Wade (his best friend) had been kidnapped by the Kromaggs.

-The arc dealing with Olivia's discovery of her half brother on Law & Order: Special Victims Unit, an until-then realistic show with realistically sensible characters, reduced Olivia to possessing all the common sense of your average soap opera character.
+The arc dealing with Olivia's discovery of her half brother, which on an until-then realistic show with realistically sensible characters, reduced Olivia to possessing all the common sense of your average soap opera character.
 She and Cragen even note later that she was Not Herself.

 A worse derailment happened much earlier.
 In the very first episode, Olivia's mother appears (played by Elizabeth Ashley), and the mother and daughter seem to have a loving, complex relationship, with Olivia's mother being more at peace with the facts of Olivia's conception than Olivia is.
 Retconning Olivia's mother into an alcoholic, who emotionally abused Olivia because she reminded her of her rape, is a lazy way the writers have capitulated to people's assumptions, with a 2-dimensional character, probably just to provide a source of easily tapped melodrama without having to work at real story-telling.

-In high school Buffy was able to turn her graduation class into a commando squad to take down the invincible Big Bad.
-Four years later she goes off about one girl who the First Evil had Driven to Suicide then chews out the rest of the potential Slayers because they don't have her powers and experience, thus are not worthy.
+In "Graduation Day Part 2", Buffy was able to turn her graduation class into a commando squad to take down the Mayor.
+In "Get it Done", she goes off about one girl who the First Evil had Driven to Suicide then chews out the rest of the potential Slayers because they don't have her powers and experience, thus are not worthy.

-The rest of the Scooby Gang, except Buffy, proceed to let her.
-Despite the fact that Buffy saved their lives numerous times, and the fact they cared about her so much that 2 years ago they had brought her back from the dead.
+The rest of the Scooby Gang proceed to let her.
+Despite the fact that Buffy saved their lives numerous times, and the fact they cared about her so much that two years ago they had brought her back from the dead.

 Buffy, instead of protesting the actual kicking her out, complains about how they won't follow her on a poorly thought out plan to get something from the place they had just been defeated.
 Then kicks someone else out of their house.